 4. Make sure baby can pick up the size food you offer.

-This is especially important in Baby-led Weaning, where baby feeds herself from the start.
+This is especially important in Baby-led Weaning, where baby feeds themself from the start.
 Since 6-month-olds lack a pincer grasp, offering diced up food can make them frustrated.
 As your baby becomes a more skilled self-feeder, she can handle smaller pieces of food.

 5. It’s important to follow your baby’s lead.